 Submissions

-Approximately between 800 and 1,500 words.
-But our word length is flexible to ensure each article has enough scope for substantive policy discussion.
+Approximately between 800 and 1,200 words.
+Our word length is flexible to ensure articles have scope for substantive policy discussion.

 Articles should be submitted as a Word document.